KF Besa Dobërdoll

 KF Besa Dobërdoll is a football club based in the village of Dobri Dol, Gostivar, North Macedonia.
-They are currently competing in the Macedonian Second League.
+They did competing in the Macedonian Second League and Macedonian First League.

 History

 They won the Macedonian Second League in 2024 promoting to the first tier for the first time in their history.

 In 2025, Besa Dobërdoll withdrew from all leagues but announced they will not dissolve.
 They continue to work as a football academy.